ansible-content-lab/azure.savings_optimization/roles/opt_in_savings/README.md

 # Opt In Savings Role

-This Ansible role contains repeatable way to Turn off or On Azure instances based on environment and owner tags
+This Ansible role contains repeatable way to Turn off or On Azure instances based on environment and owner tags in order to save cloud spend during off hours

 ### Variables